dph01/lift-CRUDBasic/docs/blogpost.md

 Note that there is a redundant 'event' in the path.
 One could have just had /event/create, /event/edit However, having 'event' repeated in the filename (i.e. createevent) allows you to easily distinguish between multiple open files in an IDE such as Ecliplse.

+The contents of each of the HTML templates is given below, adjacent to the corresponding snippet.

 ## Snippet
 Each entity has an 'Ops' (short for CRUD Operations) snippet class.